-Many times, high quality companies sell at a premium, so we buy them any time the dividend is attractive and the valuation is below average.
+Many times, high quality companies aren't typically on sale, so we must be patient and let the markets' foibles and follies bring them down, allowing the risk averse investor attractive entry points.
+We seek to purchase them when the dividend yield is attractive and the valuation is below average.
 If we purchase at a low price point, our future gains can be substantial.
-We were neither then, nor today, positioning ourselves for any immediate economic rise, but for future recessions and recoveries.
+We use the market to our advantage, and something to emphasize - we attempt to focus on the fundamentals of a business, not especially attempting to predict the overall pace or lack thereof of the economy.
+We position ourselves for both expansionary and recessionary periods.
+A business with a strong balance sheet and not overly leveraged with debt can withstand the occasional recession.
+That's important to us.
 On a side note, although one might compare our philosophy to the sporting analogy, "offense wins games, defense wins championships," we want to emphasize our total return objective contains both an offensive and defensive mindset.
 Capturing those important dividends does not take second seat to our goal to find attractive opportunities where significant capital gains can be achieved as well.
+We are capitalist-minded, you can't stick your head in the sand and expect to get ahead, can you?!

-Dividend growth investing is a long term strategy that uses the power of compounding to outperform over the long term.
+Dividend growth investing is a long-term strategy that uses the power of compounding to outperform over the long term.
 The longer the time period, the more high-quality companies rise above the index.
 Most investors know that investing in equities is the best way to generate wealth, by investing that is, not trading.
+That's important and often overlooked!
 But many people cannot deal with the volatility.
 The daily price swings feel like a rollercoaster ride.
 When the stock market dropped over 50% during the Great Recession, many investors got out of the market when their capital gains disappeared or their money was almost gone.
 At that precise moment, they were not in a position to take advantage of the price recovery.
-The key difference to CORDA's view of the investing battle - is that it is not about investing in the stock market - it is about investing in high quality businesses that earn a profit and share them with us!
+The key difference to CORDA's view of the investing battle - is that it is not about investing in the stock market - it is about investing in high quality businesses that earn a profit and share them with us through dividends and share buybacks!

-We are looking to own businesses that generate profits and create dependable cash flows without having to worry about income, timing the market, or even the volatility that comes with it.
-In fact, we use the volatility to our advantage when we have additional capital to deploy.
+We are looking to own businesses that generate profits and create dependable cash flows without having to worry about timing the market or even the volatility that comes with it.
+Again, we cannot over emphasize the goal is to use the volatility to our advantage when we have additional capital to deploy.
 To enjoy the gains, we embrace the fluctuations and accept them as a cost of doing business.
-Seth Klarman once said, "Risk is not inherent in an investment; it is always relative to the price paid.
+Long time investor Seth Klarman once said, "Risk is not inherent in an investment; it is always relative to the price paid.
 Uncertainty is not the same as risk.
 Indeed, when great uncertainty - such as in the fall of 2008 - drives securities' prices to especially low levels, they often become less risky investments."
 Any meaningful goal we set often requires us to pay a price.
 Enduring the fluctuations of stock prices is the price we must pay to achieve the compounding effects of owning high-quality dividend paying businesses!